rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/SQL Injection/UNION Attacks/Determining the Number of Columns Required.md

 ' UNION SELECT NULL,NULL--
 etc...
 ```
+Since data types in each columns must be compatible between the original and injected values, we use `NULL` value as it is convertible to every common data type, increasing the chances that the payload will succeed when the column count is correct.

 If the number of nulls does not match the number of columns, the database returns an error:
 ```txt
 All queries combined using a UNION, INTERSECT or EXCEPT operator must have an equal number of expressions in their target lists.
 ```
-Since data types in each columns must be compatible between the original and injected values, we use `NULL` as it is convertible to every common data type, increasing the chances that the payload will succeed when the column count is correct.
+However, some applications will only return a generic error response or will not return any response at all.
+Typically, when the number of nulls matches the number of columns, the database returns an additional row in the result set, containing null values in each column.

+The effect of the HTTP response will still dep